libxlsxwriter

 sudo apt-get install -y zlib1g-dev

-If you prefer you can get a tarball of the latest code as follows:
+Alternatively you can get a tarball of the latest source code as follows:

 curl -O -L http://github.com/jmcnamara/libxlsxwriter/archive/master.tar.gz